Speech therapy for adults who stutter what’s the point?

 • Speech pathologists should partner with people who stutter to educate people who don’t stutter to dismantle stereotypes and myths about stuttering.

 • Speech pathologists can help connect people who stutter with self-help groups.
-For example, some of my clients have had great joy from participating in self-help groups, like meetings of the Australian Speak Easy Association.
+For example, some of my clients have had great joy from participating in self-help groups, like meetings of the Australian Speak Easy Association and STUTTA.

 • Everyone can play a role to dismantle social barriers for people who stutter.
 Examples of such initiatives, led by people who stutter, include the following organisations and projects: 50 Million Voices, British Stammering Association, Action for Stammering Children, National Stuttering Association, and WeStutter @ Work – National Stuttering Association.